thasvithu/DatasetLibrary/README.md

 # DatasetLibrary

-A curated collection of datasets for data science, machine learning, and AI projects.
-Organized by domain, this repository provides easy access to diverse datasets, complete with descriptions and example usage notebooks.
-Contributions are welcome!
+Welcome to the **DatasetLibrary**!
+This repository is a curated collection of datasets designed for data science, machine learning, and AI projects.